What Do Metal Shavings in Oil Mean

 Metal Shavings in Oil And Knocking

-The metal shavings are actually tiny pieces of metal that have worn away from your engine’s components.
+The metal shavings are tiny pieces of metal that have worn away from your engine’s components.
 Over time, the friction and heat of operating your engine causes these components to slowly degrade and break down.
 The small pieces of metal end up suspended in the oil, where they eventually make their way out through the filter during an oil change.

 While it’s normal to find a few small metal shavings in your used oil, if you notice a lot of them or larger pieces of metal, it could be an indication of serious engine problems.
 If this is the case, it’s best to take your car to a mechanic for diagnosis and repair as soon as possible.